witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 1. Click the plus on your user dashboard and select "Report."
 2. Fill in your name.
-3. Fill in the venue where the issue took place (e.g., lecture hall, tutorial room, conference hall, laboratory).
+3. Fill in the venue where the issue took place (e.g., a lecture hall, a tutorial room, a conference hall or a laboratory).
+A dropdown will appear to assist you with inputting a valid venue.
 4. Select an issue type (e.g., Electrical, Ventilation, Pests and Rodents, Roofing and Ceiling, Other).
 5. Write a short description of the issue.
 6. Click "Submit."
 The input should clear.
 7. Press the back arrow in the top left corner to return to the user dashboard.
+8. If you do not fill in every field then you can not submit the form.

 #### How to Work with Maintenance Logs